 The student's work culminates with the oral defense of the dissertation.
 In the defense, the student responds to examiners' questions concerning the soundness of the study and the significance of the findings.

-- 1. The time and place of the defense must be announced two weeks in advance. - 2.
-A bound copy of the dissertation in final form must be provided to committee members two weeks prior to the oral defense. - 3.
+The time and place of the defense must be announced ten days in advance.
+A copy of the dissertation in final form must be provided to committee members ten days prior to the oral defense.
 The Chair will ask the student to present a brief summary of the dissertation and then the student will entertain questions from committee members.
-When all questions are exhausted, all except the committee leave the room while the committee debates the outcome. - 4.
+When all questions are exhausted, all except the committee exit the meeting while the committee debates the outcome.
 The vote shall be either "Pass" or "Not Pass."
 A vote of "Pass" may be conditional on changes required by the committee.
 If the student fails the first defense, he/she will be allowed one more opportunity.

-5. The Chair files the necessary forms.
+The Chair files the necessary forms.
 A quorum of three is required for a meeting of the dissertation committee.
 A vote of "Pass" or "Not Pass" may be sent in absentia.

-EDLD PROGRAM POLICY
+EDLD PROGRAM POLICIES